Study: Coca-Cola Shaped China's Efforts To Fight Obesity

 "I was surprised here at the extent to which Coke was able to penetrate the government," said Paulo Serôdio, a postdoctoral researcher at the University of Barcelona who studies how corporations influence science and policy.
 "The study gives us an interesting and important insight on the extent to which corporations can influence public policy in other countries where there is less scrutiny."

-Worldwide obesity rates have tripled from 13 percent in 1975 to 39 percent in 2016.
+Worldwide obesity rates have nearly tripled since 1975 to 13 percent.
 The trend has drawn the attention of public health officials.

 In the late '90s and early 2000s, a consensus emerged in the public health community that beverages loaded with added sugar, such as soda, are partly to blame.
 To curb consumption of these drinks, countries have issued public health messages and enacted policies such as soda taxes.
 As a result, soda consumption is on the decline in many Western countries.